alexhegit/Playing-with-ROCm/README.md

 -------------------------------------------------------------------

-## The Project could worked over ROCm
+## Project could worked over ROCm
+These projects may not offical announce to support ROCm GPU.
+But it work fine base on my verificaion.
 | Name    | URL     | Category |
 | -------- | ------- | ------- |
 | EchoMimic | https://github.com/BadToBest/EchoMimic | Digital Human GenAI   |